 Refugees and asylees most commonly face inadmissibility problems in relation to their criminal history.
 Inadmissibility on health grounds (including tuberculosis and mental disorders) is still relevant, but has become less common (because a vaccine, treatment, cure or other protective measure is often available for the relevant public health conditions).

 Refugees and asylees who are subject to these or any ground of inadmissibility other than those discussed in the previous sections may be eligible for a waiver.
-To be eligible for such a waiver, an applicant must demonstrate to the U.S. government that the waiver is justified on humanitarian, family unity, or other public interest grounds.
+The applicant will need to demonstrate to the U.S. government that the waiver is justified on humanitarian, family unity, or other public interest grounds.

 The terms “humanitarian,” “family unity,” and “public interest” are not well defined in the law.
 However, “humanitarian” is usually understood to refer to an applicant's extraordinary need for protection (either physical or moral).
 “Family unity” usually refers to the need to keep together immediate relatives (including married couples, their parents, and their children under 21).
 And “public interest” usually refers to some benefit to the United States (for example, in terms of national security or even economic advantage).